-Definition Meaning Obstacle limitation surfaces Means a series of surfaces that define the volume of airspace at and around an aerodrome to be kept free of obstacles in order to permit the intended aircraft operations to be conducted safely and to prevent the aerodrome from becoming unusable by the growth o obstacles around the aerodrome.
+Definition Meaning Obstacle free zone (OFZ) The airspace above the inner approach surface, inner transitional surfaces, and balked landing surface and that portion of the strip bounded by these surfaces, which is not penetrated by any fixed obstacle other than a low-mass and frangibly mounted one required for air navigation purposes.
+Obstacle limitation surfaces Means a series of surfaces that define the volume of airspace at and around an aerodrome to be kept free of obstacles in order to permit the intended aircraft operations to be conducted safely and to prevent the aerodrome from becoming unusable by the growth of obstacles around the aerodrome.
 Occurrence Means an accident or incident.
 Orthometric height Height of a point related to the geoid, generally presented as an MSL elevation.
+Outer main gear wheel span (OMGWS) The distance between the outside edges of the main gear wheels.
 Pavement classification number (PCN) A number expressing the bearing strength of a pavement for unrestricted operations.
 Precision approach runway See 'Instrument runway'.
 Pre-flight information bulletin Means a presentation of current NOTAM information of operational significance, prepared prior to flight.
 Primary runway(s) Runway(s) used in preference to others whenever conditions permit.
 Promulgated information incident Means an incident that involves significantly incorrect, inadequate, or misleading information promulgated in any aeronautical information publication, map or chart.
 Protected flight zones Airspace specifically designated to mitigate the hazardous effects of laser radiation.
 Road An established surface route on the movement area meant for the exclusive use of vehicles.
 Road-holding position A designated position at which vehicles may be required to hold.

-Runway A defined rectangular area on a land aerodrome prepared for the landing and take-off of aircraft.
+Definition Meaning Runway A defined rectangular area on a land aerodrome prepared for the landing and take-off of aircraft.
 Runway end safety area (RESA) An area symmetrical about the extended runway centre line and adjacent to the end of the strip primarily intended to reduce the risk of damage to an aeroplane undershooting or overrunning the runway.

-Definition Meaning Runway-holding position A designated position intended to protect a runway, an obstacle limitation surface, or an ILS/MLS critical/sensitive area at which taxiing aircraft and vehicles shall stop and hold, unless otherwise authorized by the aerodrome control tower.
+Runway guard lights A light system intended to caution pilots or vehicle drivers that they are about to enter an active runway Runway-holding position A designated position intended to protect a runway, an obstacle limitation surface, or an ILS/MLS critical/sensitive area at which taxiing aircraft and vehicles shall stop and hold, unless otherwise authorized by the aerodrome control tower.
 Note - In radiotelephony phraseologies, the expression "holding point" is used to designate the runway-holding position.
-Runway strip A defined area, including the runway and stopway if provided, that is intended: to reduce the risk of damage to aircraft running off a runway; and b) to protect aircraft flying over the area during take-off or landing operations.
+Runway strip A defined area, including the runway and stopway if provided, that is intended: a) to reduce the risk of damage to aircraft running off a runway; and to protect aircraft flying over the area during take-off or landing operations.
 Runway turn pad A defined area on a land aerodrome adjacent to a runway for the purpose of completing a 180-degree turn on a runway.
 Runway visual range (RVR) The range over which the pilot of an aircraft on the centerline of a runway can see the runway surface markings or the lights delineating the runway or identifying its centre line.
 Safety Management System (SMS) A systematic approach to managing safety including the necessary organisational structure, accountabilities, policies and procedures.
 Security incident Means an incident that involves unlawful interference.

-Segregated parallel operations Simultaneous operations on parallel or near-parallel instrument runways in which one runway is used exclusively for approaches and the other runway is used exclusively for departures.
-Serious incident Means an incident involving circumstances indicating that an accident nearly occurred.
+Segregated parallel operations

+Simultaneous operations on parallel or near-parallel instrument runways in which one runway is used exclusively for approaches and the other runway is used exclusively for departures.